b3rkaydem1r/kodi-watch-video-with-url/README.md

 <a href="https://github.com/b3rkaydem1r/kodi-watch-video-with-url/archive/master.zip" target="blank">Download the Watch Videos from URL Plugin</a><br>
 Go Kodi -> Install plugin from zip file -> Select zip file and start the plugin.<br>
-Type video url to plugin.
+Type video url to plugin.<br>

+I'm using this on Orange Pi -> Openelec.
+It's for home movie system.